What's happening at ski resorts in the Southern Hemisphere right now? The latest coronavirus news - New Zealand

 On August 12, 2020, four new cases of COVID-19 were reported in Auckland.
 This has become a major concern for the government, and they are becoming increasingly vigilant against the spread of a second wave.
 As a result, the alert level in Auckland has been raised to level 3, and areas outside Auckland have been moved from level 1 to level 2

-What all New Zealanders, without exception, must do under Alert Level 2
+without exception under Alert Level 2

-- If you feel unwell, stay home
+- If you feel unwell, stay home.

-; - Wash your hands frequently
+- Wash your hands frequently.

-; - Record where you have been and who you have met using the COVID Tracer app, as much as possible.
-We strongly encourage you to use this app
+- Record where you have been and who you have met as much as possible using the COVID Tracer app.
+Using this app is strongly encouraged

 What ski areas need to do